mboleary/cognito-frontend-exercise/README.md

 - [x] Once a question has been answered, the user cannot revisit it
 - [x] The summary should display all questions and their respective answers in one view

+## Codesandbox

+You can view this on [Codesandbox by clicking here](https://codesandbox.io/s/github/mboleary/cognito-frontend-exercise)

 ## Reference

 - https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported